article | May 19, 2017

 This post seeks to help you answer a simple, yet powerful, question:

 “Is this really an issue?”

 Begin with an executive level assessment of your sales strategy.
 Download our 10th annual workbook, How to Make Your Number in 2017.
 Turn to the Sales Strategy section and start by reviewing “Is My Sales Strategy a Problem?” on page 260 of the PDF workbook.
-From your assessment, and/or when your team brings you a sales problem, evaluate it with this tool.
+From your assessment, and/or when your team brings you a sales problem, evaluate it with Sales Problem Grader.
 The tool has 10 yes/no questions.
-A yes response gets awarded +10 points.
+A yes response gets awarded 10 points.
 A no response gets 0 points.
 A total score of 50 or above means this sales problem warrants further investigation.
 A total score below 50 means this sales problem should be ignored.
-It is noise.
+It’s just noise.

 Why you should care?